-• Provides \$15 million ongoing General Fund and \$3.8 million Proposition 98 General Fund to support the Cradle to Career data system and an online tool to support students and parents and adopts trailer bill language to increase public participation on the governing board, strengthen oversight language for the governing board in regard to reviewing and
+• Provides \$15 million ongoing General Fund and \$3.8 million Proposition 98 General Fund to support the Cradle to Career data system and an online tool to support students and parents and adopts placeholder trailer bill language to increase public participation on the governing board, strengthen oversight language for the governing board in regard to reviewing and approving data security and privacy policies in consultation with experts, as well as ongoing monitoring to ensure compliance, stipulate that data requests that are denied must be provided the rationale for the denial within 30 days, adopt stronger privacy protections language and specify adopt stronger privacy protections language and specify that the project is subject to the California Department of Technology review process.

-Campus Expansion and Student Housing Fund
+Capacity and Affordable Student Housing Fund

 Rejects the May Revision proposal to provide the California School Finance Authority with \$4 billion one-time to support student housing projects.
-Instead creates a new \$2 billion fund that will support campus capacity expansion projects at UC and CSU and student housing projects at community colleges, UC and CSU.
-Details of this program will be added in a subsequent budget action.
+Instead creates a new \$4 billion fund that will support campus capacity expansion projects at UC and CSU and student housing projects at community colleges, UC and CSU.
+Adopts placeholder trailer bill language setting criteria and retaining legislative authority over projects.